EpfeiferNutri/Phage-plasmids/tyPPing/DESCRIPTION_tyPPing.md

 **Output tables** `Final_prediction_table.tsv` and `All_hmm_hits_table.tsv` include additional columns:

--   **MinProteins hits list** – Counts of conserved proteins detected in the contigs in MinProteins, separated by ";".
+-   **MinProteins hits list** – counts of conserved proteins detected in the contigs by MinProteins, separated by ";".

 -   **MinProteins contigs list** – contigs encoding the proteins that matched MinProteins, separated by ";".